fsoubelet/Timeline/README.md

   <img alt="Simple example" src="examples/timeline.png">
 </p>

+> [!NOTE]
-Note: This is a rewrite of the old [timeline script](https://github.com/jasonreisman/Timeline) from Jason Reisman and full credits go to him for most of the work.
+> This is a rewrite of the old [timeline script](https://github.com/jasonreisman/Timeline)
+> from Jason Reisman and full credits go to him for most of the work.

 ## Install